ribermudes/Pig-Latin/README.md

 ##Specs
 _{
-Behaviors: Words with vowel add "ay " to end.
+Behaviors: Words with vowel, add "ay " to end.
 Input: aardvark
 Output: aardvarkay

-Behaviors: Words beginning with consonants, move to the end and add "ay".
+Behaviors: Words beginning with one or more consonants, move to the end and add "ay".
 Input: banana
 Output: ananabay

-Behaviors: Consonant pair 'qu' move with consonants to the end and add "ay".
+Behaviors: Consonant pair 'qu', move with consonants to the end and add "ay".
 Input: squeal
 Output: ealsquay